hajnalmt/home_dirs/README.md

 # Version Control your Home Directories
-The reason I created this repository that I got really tired of making all my home directories on different linux distributions.
+The reason I have created this repository is, that I got really tired of making all my home directories on different linux distributions.

 The master branch contains only the things which I use on every distribution.
 Each Other branches contain the things which I use on that distro.
 This way I just need to checkout that branch if I get a plain new machine.

 ## Getting started
 When you get a new plain home directory somewhere just clone this repository